BoXun-Sun/Physical-field-neural-network-PFNN/README.md

 # Physical-field-neural-network-PFNN
-Thank you for your interest.
+Thanks very much for your interest.
 The code will be made available after the paper is officially accepted.